Perspectives from ASHG Members Working in Industry

 Head of Medical Affairs

-Dr. Aradhya is the head of global medical affairs at Invitae, which he helped develop from its inception to become one of the largest and globally recognized genetic testing companies.
-His team provides the medical voice within the company and influences strategic business decisions, guides clinical product development, conducts scientific and clinical research, and supports relationships with clinicians and partners.
-Dr. Aradhya is a board-certified clinical molecular geneticist and cytogeneticist.
+Dr. Aradhya is the head of global medical affairs at Invitae in San Francisco.
+His group conducts research and education aimed at improving the use of genetic testing in healthcare globally.
+He is an ABMGG board-certified clinical molecular geneticist and cytogeneticist and a fellow of the ACMG.
 He completed medical genetics training in 2007 at Stanford University and received his Ph.D. in molecular and human genetics in 2001 at Baylor College of Medicine.
-He participated in the international Human Genome Project, has helped characterize several Mendelian disorders, and has helped develop professional guidelines for clinical genomics.
-For several years, he has participated in the ClinGen project and has served as Adjunct Clinical Associate Professor at Stanford University School of Medicine.
-He has served on various committees at the American Society of Human Genetics and the International Society for Prenatal Diagnosis and as a Director of the American Board of Medical Genetics and Genomics.
+Dr. Aradhya participated in the international Human Genome Project to sequence the X chromosome, has contributed to characterizing several Mendelian disorders, and helped develop professional guidelines for clinical laboratory genomics.
+Over the years, he has participated in the NIH ClinGen project, served on various committees of the ASHG, ISPD, and others, and as a Director of the ABMGG.

 Meg Ehm, PhD